Nenad Milosavljević: Album production

 In 2004, Milosavljević produced and wrote arrangements for the Balkan Brass album Kalompuri (Black Train) by Srđan Azirović's Trumpet Orchestra.
 During the same year, he co-produced Galija album Dobro jutro, to sam ja with the band's guitarist Dragutin Jakovljević.
 In 2008, he produced and wrote arrangements for the album Nečujna zvona (Silent Bells), featuring traditional songs of Kosovo and Metohija, performed by singer Milica Milosavljević Dugalić.

 Political career and controversy

 Milosavljević is a member of the Socialist Party of Serbia.
-In mid-1990s, Galija held a number of free open-air concerts organized by the Party, which–although the band had never adopted the Party's nationalist rhetoric or promoted the Party in their work–provoked part of the Serbian public and music press to label Galija as a "state band" and "court band"; Galija's collaboration with the regime of Slobodan Milošević during the time when most of Serbian (both mainstream and underground) rock acts protested against it would influence the reception of the band's work in years to follow.
+In the mid-1990s, Galija held a number of free open-air concerts organized by the Party, which–although the band had never adopted the Party's nationalist rhetoric or promoted the Party in their work–provoked part of the Serbian public and music press to label Galija as a "state band" and "court band"; Galija's collaboration with the regime of Slobodan Milošević during the time when most of Serbian (both mainstream and underground) rock acts protested against it would influence the reception of the band's work in years to follow.
 Following the promotional concert in Niš's Čair park, Predrag Milosavljević left the band.

 On April 16, 2014, after the 2014 parliamentary election, Milosavljević became a deputy in the National Assembly of Serbia.
 He remained a deputy until 2016 Serbian parliamentary election.